Off-Grid Solar Power: A Complete Guide to going Off Grid with Solar in New Zealand

 And over time, the benefits stack up: no monthly power bills, no rising line charges, and no surprise connection fees.

-Every off-grid system we design is custom-built to match the energy profile of the property - and the people who live there.
+Every off-grid system ZEN Energy designs is custom-built to match the energy profile of the property - and the people who live there.
 The examples below offer a guide to typical pricing, based on real-world usage patterns.

 Note: Prices include solar panels, inverter, battery storage, charge controller, mounting (roof or ground), cabling, installation, and professional system design and engineering.
 Generator costs are excluded but often recommended as part of a resilient setup.